Annual physicals for our young patients, and bi-annual physicals for our senior patients.

 Spay or neuter your pet.

-Test a stool sample at least annually for internal parasites.
+Test a stool sample at least annually for intestinal parasites.

-Certain parasites can be contagious to people, and can cause serious disease.
+Certain parasites can be contagious to people and can cause serious diseases.

-There are some vaccines that we strongly feel every animal should have regardless of lifestyle.
-Did you know that both Distemper and canine Rabies vaccine can be given every 3 years?
+There are some vaccinations that we strongly feel every animal should have regardless of lifestyle.
+Did you know that both canine Rabies and Distemper vaccines can be given every three years?